Facebook Pixel

 Iterative Incremental Model:

-The product is divided into manageable pieces using the iterative, incremental methodology.
-For instance, a feature that creates the iteration throughout is chosen and put into practice.
-Phases such as requirement analysis, design, coding, and testing are completed throughout each iteration.
 After each iteration, a product is valued and forwarded to the client for evaluation and feedback by product development services.
 The newly integrated functionality is merged with consumer feedback in the subsequent iteration.
 Hence as iterations lead, the product gains or has add-ins, and the end version has all the required features.

 Iterative Incremental Model Phases: